aisling-krewer/scripting/README.md

 The Plus Utility Belt (PUB) is a tool used by the Plus Front End Development (PFED) team to streamline how we make adjustments to themes, notifications and scripts.
 With the upcoming deprecation of ThemeKit, and the level of maintenance the PUB currently requires, I've been working on an alternative implementation that will use Shopify's CLI instead, and be overall easier to maintain.

+> [!CAUTION]
+> This is an experiment under development, and this document is subject to regular revision and updates.
+>
+> This file also has a sample merchant repo, instead of the real repo.
+Feel free to update references to the repo to your own test repos, but please avoid interacting with the real thing!

+> [!WARNING]
+> The code includes references to scripts despite their upcoming deprecation.
+This will likely be removed in future updates.

 ### Prerequisites

 You should already have the following if you used the PFED Bootstrapper to set up your system as of 22/12/23.